Kia EV6 Insurance Rates

 Rates are averaged for all Kia EV6 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on Kia EV6 insurance requires being safe and accident-free, having a good credit score, paying for small claims out-of-pocket, and insuring your home and auto with the same company.
-Compare rates once a year by getting quotes from direct insurance companies, and also from your local independent and exclusive agents.
+Getting lower rates on insurance for a Kia EV6 requires avoiding accidents and violations, maintaining good credit, being claim-free, and insuring your home and auto with the same company.
+Spend time shopping around every year by getting rate quotes from direct car insurance companies like Progressive and GEICO, and also from several local insurance agents.

-- It is possible to save as much as $200 per year simply by quoting online well ahead of the renewal date
+- You may be able to save up to $200 per year simply by quoting early and online

 Rate Tables and Charts